The US’ China Gambit Has Failed. It Is Time to Decouple

 Instead, Beijing has repeatedly reneged on promises to open up the economy to American firms.
 In this regard, many problems plague the bilateral relationship that China has with Washington, and, more generally, with the western world.

 Chinese hackers, either directly or indirectly supported by the Chinese government, have stolen the intellectual property of American firms.
-American firms are frequently asked to mandatorily transfer their technology to local Chinese partners as precondition for doing business in China.
+American firms are frequently asked to mandatorily transfer their technology to local Chinese partners as a precondition for doing business in China.
 The Chinese government has manipulated its currency in the past to give its exporters an unfair advantage.
 And finally, frequent state subsidies to Chinese firms give such firms an unmerited advantage over U.S. and other firms that receive no comparable state support.

 Trusting China